roytang/blog/content/post/2018/12/ny-resolution-suggestions.md

 - figure out what it means to be happy
 - start twelve new side projects
 - finish one side project
+- once a week, throw out a few things you no longer need

 These aren't things I'm committing to, but they are examples of the sort of NYRs I'd be likely to take on.